PeteIG/PRB_Portfolio/README.md

 ### Deployment to GitHub Pages

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the [GitHub repository](https://github.com/PeteIG/PRB_Portfolio), navigate to the Settings tab
+  - Select 'pages' in the right hand sidebar
   - From the source section drop-down menu, select the **Main** Branch, then click "Save".
   - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.